-The District strongly encourages all principals to provide appropriate physical education to all students on a daily basis, including students with disabilities, special health care needs, and in alternative educational settings.
+The District strongly encourages all school principals to provide appropriate physical education to all students on a daily basis, including students with disabilities, special health care needs, and in alternative educational settings.
 Consistent with the Commissioner's Regulations, the District shall employ a director of physical education who must be certified in both physical education and in administration.
 Elementary physical education instruction may be provided by elementary classroom teachers as long as they are under the direction and supervision of a certified physical education teacher.
 Certified physical education teachers are required for secondary school physical education classes.
 If feasible, and to the extent appropriate to the individual needs of students, students should spend at least 80 percent of physical education class time participating in moderate to vigorous physical activity.

 Physical activity and recess shall be made available to all students, including those with disabilities, special health care needs, and in alternative educational settings.
 Systems shall be put in place to ensure that support will be offered to students with disabilities or special health care needs to ensure that no child is left out.
-Principals shall enforce the prohibition against withdrawing recess from any student as a form of punishment.
+Understanding that physical activity is critical for learning and development, school principals shall enforce the prohibition against opportunities for play and physical activity from any student as a form of punishment.